Lexical semantics

-Lexical units, also referred to as syntactic atoms, can stand alone such as in the case of root words or parts of compound words or they necessarily attach to other units such as prefixes and suffixes do.
-The former are called free morphemes and the latter bound morphemes.
+Lexical units, also referred to as syntactic atoms, can be independent such as in the case of root words or parts of compound words or they require association with other units, as prefixes and suffixes do.
+The former are termed free morphemes and the latter bound morphemes.
 They fall into a narrow range of meanings (semantic fields) and can combine with each other to generate new denotations.

 Cognitive semantics is the linguistic paradigm/framework that since the 1980s has generated the most studies in lexical semantics, introducing innovations like prototype theory, conceptual metaphors, and frame semantics.

-Lexical relations: how meanings relate to each other
+Lexical relations

 Lexical items contain information about category (lexical and syntactic), form and meaning.
 The semantics related to these categories then relate to each lexical item in the lexicon.
 Lexical items can also be semantically classified based on whether their meanings are derived from single lexical units or from their surrounding environment.

 Lexical items participate in regular patterns of association with each other.
 Some relations between lexical items include hyponymy, hypernymy, synonymy, and antonymy, as well as homonymy.

 Hyponymy and hypernymy

-Hyponymy and hypernymy refers to a relationship between a general term and the more specific terms that fall under the category of the general term.
+Hyponymy and hypernymy refer to a relationship between a general term and the more specific terms that fall under the category of the general term.

 For example, the colors red, green, blue and yellow are hyponyms.
 They fall under the general term of color, which is the hypernym.

 Hyponyms and hypernyms can be described by using a taxonomy, as seen in the example.

-Synonymy
+Synonym

-Synonymy refers to words that are pronounced and spelled differently but contain the same meaning.
+Synonym refers to words that are pronounced and spelled differently but contain the same meaning.

-Antonymy
+Antonym

-Antonymy refers to words that are related by having the opposite meanings to each other.
+Antonym refers to words that are related by having the opposite meanings to each other.

 There are three types of antonyms: graded antonyms, complementary antonyms, and relational antonyms.